 Santa Fe National Forest (Pecos/Las Vegas NM Range)

-This 223,667 acres of unspoiled wilderness includes 15 lakes and 8 major streams featuring the majestic Rio Grande River.
-About 50 miles from Santa Fe, is Jack’s Creek which permits hunting, backpacking, hiking, equestrian and offers horsemen the option of permanent corrals for overnight camping at $10 per day; $5 per trailer for day use.
+These 223,667 acres of unspoiled wilderness include 15 lakes and 8 major streams featuring the majestic Rio Grande River.
+About 50 miles from Santa Fe is Jack’s Creek, which permits hunting, backpacking, hiking, equestrian and offers horsemen the option of permanent corrals for overnight camping at $10 per day; $5 per trailer for day use.
 Most of the fishing is catch and release.
 More info here.

 Sangre de Cristo Mountains

 Just 12 miles from town, Aspen Vista is one of the most popular of many well-marked trails in the Sangre de Cristo Mountains.
-On this multiple use trail, you will encounter hikers, mountain bikers, horses, snow shoeing, and dog walkers on this 10 mile moderate climb fire road that leads up to some of the greatest views of Santa Fe.
-Fall beckons a great number of walkers and photographers to the Aspen grove as it changes to gold.
+On this multiple use trail, you will encounter hikers, mountain bikers, horses, snow shoeing, and dog walkers on a 10-mile moderate climb fire road that leads up to some of the greatest views of Santa Fe.
+Fall beckons a great number of walkers and photographers to the aspen grove as it changes to gold.
 Each trail head has free parking.
 Ski Santa Fe’s lift is 25 minutes above town at 12,000 feet.
 In winter, it is easy to ski or snowshoe in the morning, and hike, bike or horseback ride the same afternoon.
 Another great hike begins below Aspen Vista at Chamisa Trail.
-Walking downhill less than 5 miles, follow the Tesuque River until youreach the historic Bishops Lodgefor a weekend brunch on the patio (dogs welcomed; water provided).
-Advance planning with your cars is advised or you will have a 5 mile trek back up the Chamisa Trail to retrieve your car!
+Walking downhill less than 5 miles, follow the Tesuque River until you reach the historic Bishops Lodge for a weekend brunch on the patio (dogs welcomed; water provided).
+Advance planning with your cars is advised or you will have a 5-mile trek back up the Chamisa Trail to retrieve your car!

-US Congress designated the Sandia Mountain Wilderness in 1978 as part of the National Wilderness Preservation System and it now has almost 38,000 acres.
+The US Congress designated the Sandia Mountain Wilderness in 1978 as part of the National Wilderness Preservation System and it now has almost 38,000 acres.
 This wilderness is located between the Turquoise Trail (I-14) and I-25 between Santa Fe and Albuquerque.
-It also boasts one of the worlds longest trams leading to ski runs.
-In the summer, there are trails dedicated to specific use for mountain biking, hiking, and equestrian.
+It also boasts one of the world’s longest trams leading to ski runs.
+In the summer, there are trails dedicated to mountain biking, hiking, and horseback riding.
 Motorized vehicle activity is prohibited.
 The daily parking/use fee depends on vehicle type.

 Cerrillos Hills State Park